nafuka11/42_minishell_tester/README.md

 # 42_minishell_tester

-Script for minishell to test and check the results of the leaks command.
+Script for minishell to test and check the result of the leaks command.

 ## Features
 - Easy to add test cases.
   - You can add tests by placing a text file in `cases/`.
 - Supports both minishell with and without -c option.
   - Without -c option is simple support.
 It may not work with some prompt strings.
-- Check the results of the leaks command in each test case (source code editing required)
+- Check the result of the leaks command in each test case (source code editing required)

 ## Usage